Sanctionned by Tennis Québec

 Cooperation

-Before facing an opponent, recreational tennis players must learn to trade cooperatively with the opposing player.
+Before facing an opponent, progressive tennis players must learn to trade cooperatively with the opposing player.
 In the cooperation program, students will learn to better control the different characteristics of the ball.
 They will learn to control the height, speed, distance and direction of the ball in order to develop consistency in the exchanges.

 Adaptation